 So as the ships entered New York harbour, and the Statue of Liberty came into view, passengers probably felt less trepidation and more simple excitement.
 The journey to Ellis Island still had a few hours to run for most, however.

-The records of all those who made the journey to Ellis Island have survived and are available online and free at www.ellisisland.org.
+The records of the 51million people who made the journey to Ellis Island from 1892 to 1957 have survived and are available online and free at www.libertyellisfoundation.org.